pinapelz/two-torial-dx/docs/extras/controllers.md

 ### Taiko no Tatsujin

 !!! info "Many of these controllers offer different configurations.
-Make sure to pick the correct one for the plaform(s) you plan to play on"
+Make sure to pick the correct one for the platform(s) you plan to play on"

 #### Arcade-accurate